TerezaA1/EMS-documentation/content/commissioning.rst

 Local Controller
 ~~~~~~~~~~~~~~~~

-The oparator can manage local (level 1) controller.
+The operator can manage the local (level 1) controller.
 When disabled, all commands can be overridden by manual inputs.
 There is a list of all controllable devices (such as inverters) in the microgrid.
 Below is a list of signals belonging to the devices, displaying current values.

 .. image:: /images/ver02/com_local_controller.PNG
    :align: center